Policy for Generative AI Best Practices

 - the use of functional elements of a copyright (17 U.S.C. § (102b))

-- generic elements of styles or genres.
-(Scene-a-faire doctrine)
+- generic elements of styles or genres (scene-a-faire doctrine)

 - short words and phrases

 Copyright is also subject to the defense of fair use.
 (17 U.S.C. § 107 and case law).
 However, disputes concerning such issues can be long, complex, and expensive to litigate.
 For example, the Oracle v.
 Google case, which treated similar issues, took ten years and over $100 million in combined legal fees.
+Fair use is a fact-specific inquiry that makes outcomes hard to predict.

 - Midjourney and Stability AI: Class action regarding training images